Paul Biese (Percy Hawthorne Sudborough)

 Biese will later have fat removed from his neck and face.
 He will be completely recovered in two weeks, Dr. Thorek said.

 This pre-liposuction period procedure was not endured without a great deal of risk, but it seems to have given Paul some new life.
-Following a May tour of the island of Cuba, Biese and his orchestra and novelty trio returned to the Columbia studios in New York in June of 1921,paul biese trio record of canadian capers on columbia cover where they would cut a number of new sides, following them up with more sessions in August and December, and even into January of 1921.
+Following a May tour of the island of Cuba, Biese and his orchestra and novelty trio returned to the Columbia studios in New York in June of 1921, where they would cut a number of new sides, following them up with more sessions in August and December, and even into January of 1921.
 Paul's moaning saxophone, which was getting good promotion from Columbia and effective press overall, brought life to a number of popular songs of the time.
 A number of the sides included vocals and banjo playing by vaudeville star Frank Crumit, very possibly at the behest of Columbia management.
 Some of the tracks were medleys, although the titles used by Columbia often had the second song noted with "Introducing …," such as Pebbles: Introducing "Beautiful Annabelle Lee".
 This became a somewhat common practice in the 1920s and 1930s, culminating with a famous comic manifestation of this paradigm by the Benny Goodman Orchestra and Louis Prima in 1937 with his hit Sing, Sing, Sing (with a Swing): Introducing "Christopher Columbus.".
 For Columbia and Biese, this methodology allowed them to hedge their bets that at least one of the tunes would resonate with the buying public.

 With his new found fame, Paul managed a running gig with the Edgewater Beach Hotel, one of the more stylish Chicago venues.
 But fame had its drawbacks as well.
 Around 1922, either tired of life on the road or life at home with her husband on the road, Frances was separated from Paul, and they would eventually divorce.
 Given that they were not readily found in subsequent census records, Frances and Paul, Jr., probably took on a different last name.
 Paul's contract with Columbia also ran out at the end of 1922, and his groups did not record until April of 1924, this time on the Victor label.
 Another public incident involved Paul and his new mate, sometime actress Modesse La Fond, which was relayed in several newspapers on April 12, 1923: